+To achieve these, the Zengin-Net adopts a dualsystem using two centers located in Tokyo and Osaka for data exchange operations of the Zengin System.
+For ZEDI, the Tokyo Center and Osaka Center are assigned as the main and backup bases, respectively.
+By establishing rules on how to respond to failure, Zengin-Net ensures business continuity.
 Nearly every year, Zengin-Net carries our training exercises with Participating Banks as participants based on the scenario that one of the centers has suffered an extensive and serious interruption, based on which business continuity measures are verified and mastered.

-Zengin-Net is in the process of establishing a system so that operations requiring continual implementation will be executed only by Osaka Center staff, based on the damages envisioned in the main scenario.
+For the Zengin System, Zengin-Net is in the process of establishing a system so that operations requiring continual implementation will be executed only by Osaka Center staff, based on the damage envisioned in the main scenario.